bazelbuild/bazel-website/support.md

 We announce those release candidates on [bazel-discuss](https://groups.google.com/forum/#!forum/bazel-discuss).
 Over the next days, we monitor community bug reports for regressions in release candidate.

-If no regressions are discovered, we officially release the candidate after two weeks.
+If no regressions are discovered, we officially release the candidate after one week.
 However, regressions can delay the release of a release candidate.
 If regressions are found, we apply corresponding cherry-picks to the release candidate to fix those regressions.
-If no further regressions are found for two business days, but not before two week has elapsed since the first release candidate, we release it.
+If no further regressions are found for two business days, but not before one week has elapsed since the first release candidate, we release it.

 After a release candidate is cut, we do not cherry-pick new features into it.